 Overview

 Alcohol use disorder, opioid use disorder, and polysubstance use documentation.
 Includes sobriety tracking, relapse prevention, motivational interviewing progress, and medication-assisted treatment.
-When using the BIRP Notes format for substance use disorders documentation, each section serves a specific purpose in capturing relevant clinical information.
+When using the BIRP Notes format for substance use disorders documentation, each section serves a specific purpose in capturing relevant clinical information and demonstrating treatment efficacy.

-This guide walks you through how to apply the BIRP Notes structure to substance use disorders cases, ensuring your notes are thorough, accurate, and aligned with best practices for this specialty.
+This guide walks you through how to apply the BIRP Notes structure to substance use disorders cases with specialty-specific guidance, ensuring your notes are thorough, accurate, clinically relevant, and aligned with best practices and insurance/compliance requirements for this specialty.

 How to Document BIRP Notes for Substance Use Disorders